 An internship gives you, the student, an opportunity to earn academic credit and possible

-Employers: If you would like to post an internship position, please click HERE.
+Employers: If you would like to post an internship position, please click here.

 - Arts and Sciences: Dean Paul Hinrichs

-- Professional Studies: Dean Greg Galardi
+- Professional Studies: Dean Amber Mahan

 In order to ensure you can get registered and start your internship during your desired term, you should submit your forms accordingly:

-Fall internship – submit completed forms by second week of July
+- Fall internship – submit completed forms by second week of July.

-Spring internship – submit completed forms by finals week in December
+- Spring internship – submit completed forms by finals week in November.

-Summer internship – submit completed forms by second week of April
+- Summer internship – submit completed forms by second week of April.

 Please be sure to do the following:

-Once you are registered for an internship you will pay for that like you would any other academic credits and you will participate in a course in Blackboard.
+- Once you are registered for an internship you will pay for that like you would any other academic credits and you will participate in a course in Blackboard.

-Please keep in mind, if you are currently working for an organization, you cannot use your current position as your internship.
+- Please keep in mind, if you are currently working for an organization, you cannot use your current position as your internship.
 You can, however, use your place of employment.
 You would need to establish a special project or another area in which to perform your internship.
 If you choose to use your current place of employment for your internship, you will be required to submit a copy of your job description along with your objectives for your internship.